robsware/AutoRecon/README.md

 > It's like bowling with bumpers. - [@ippsec](https://twitter.com/ippsec)

+Rob's note: if you're reinstalling AutoRecon, don't forget to clear your .config files at /root/.config/AutoRecon or /home/kali/.config/AutoRecon.
+Thanks Tib for the awesomet tool.

 # AutoRecon

 AutoRecon is a multi-threaded network reconnaissance tool which performs automated enumeration of services.
 It is intended as a time-saving tool for use in CTFs and other penetration testing environments (e.g. OSCP).
 It may also be useful in real-world engagements.